telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

           }
       }

-The `schema.data` and `schema.total` functions overcome a JSON formatting difference between Kendo UI and the WCF Data Services OData.
+The `schema.data` and `schema.total` functions overcome a JSON formatting difference between Kendo UI and the WCF Data Services oData.

 For more information on each field set on the DataSource, refer to the [DataSource documentation]({% slug basicusage_kendoui_datasourcecomponent %}).